Blog

 PricingFreemium (free tier available)PC free / iOS paidFreemium$5–$15/month

-PlatformsWeb and iOSPC, iOS, and AndroidWeb, iOS, and AndroidVaries by app
+PlatformsWeb, iOS, and AndroidPC, iOS, and AndroidWeb, iOS, and AndroidVaries by app

 Language SupportFull multilingual supportUI primarily in EnglishPartialVaries by app